bootstrap-vue/bootstrap-vue/docs/components/navbar/README.md

 # Navbar

-> The navbar is a wrapper that positions branding, navigation, and other elements into a concise header.
+> The component `<b-navbar>` is a wrapper that positions branding, navigation, and other elements into a concise header.
+It’s easily extensible and thanks to the `<b-collapse>` component, it can easily integrate responsive behaviors.

-It’s easily extensible and thanks to our Collapse plugin, it can easily integrate responsive behaviors.
+**Example:**
 ```html
 <b-navbar toggleable="md" type="dark" variant="info">